redjigame/redjigame/README.md

 - 👋 Hi, I’m Renaud Regeard
 - 👀 I’m interested to work and learn
-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently student in blockchain developement with Rust and Solana.

   <div align="center">